Zupa0002/NitroGenerator/README.txt

-this absolutely gens nitro must try it
+this absolutely gens nitro must try it.